hazelcast/hazelcast-reference-manual/src/ContinuousQuery.md

 ```

 ### Features of Continuous Query Cache

+The following features of the continuous query cache is valid both for the member and client.

 * You can enable/disable the initial query that is run on the existing `IMap` data during the continuous query cache construction, according to the supplied predicate via `QueryCacheConfig#setPopulate`.
 * You can index and perform queries on a continuous query cache.